karnaker/digitalocean_dev/README.md

 1. Set the flag `showUntrackedFiles` to no on this specific (local) repository: `config config --local status.showUntrackedFiles no`
 1. You're done, from now on you can now type config commands to add and update your dotfiles, for example: `config status`

-## VI.
-Install Miniconda on Ubuntu 20.04
+## 6. Install Miniconda on Ubuntu 20.04

 ### Step 1 - Retrieving the Latest Version of Miniconda